hover and click over individual sculpture photographs to enlarge

 Post WWII to 1962, front-engine cars ruled at LeMans.
 In this period at Circuit de la Sarthe Ferrari was victorious six times, and Jaguar five times.
 Formula One race cars rapidly transitioned to mid-engine in 1958-1960, typically Ferrari being a late adapter.
 LeMans prototypes transitioned to mid-engine designs more slowly, Ferrari in 1963.
 Ferrari would win LeMans three times in the post-1962 mid-engine era…… equalled by both Peugeot and Matra, and shaded by Ford (4), Porsche (18), and Audi (13).

-I’m a real fan boy of LeMans history, though I fell off the wagon somewhat during the years of Audi’s dominance.
+I’m a real fan boy of LeMans history, though I fell off the wagon somewhat during the recent decades of Audi’s dominance.
 I was fortunate to attend the race in 2008 when my countryman Jacques Villeneuve finished a credible second in the Peugeot.
 I’m content to catch the race on TV now…….though in-opportune timing saw me miss out on a simultaneous sim-racing 24 hour team contest in 2015.
+Hopefully, someday.

 So many iconic LeMans racers to choose from for sculpting.
 Though Ferraris raced at LeMans in many colors for the “secondary teams” (Belgian, Swiss, French, UK, USA, Venetian) the main factory team always raced in red.
 All 9 LeMans winning Ferraris were graced with red livery.
-So, I’d better find a suitable red marble.
+So, I needed to find a suitable red marble.

 Which wasn’t easy.
 Thankfully, after months and months of dead ends, a favorite supplier said he had the answer, and indeed he did.
 Laguna Rosso from Turkey is blood red, with subtle black-grey veining.
 Perfect for LeMans competing Ferraris.